Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 __Copy Secure file__

-Copy the `config.json` file from the `Agent.TempDirectory` into the `aml` folder of the cloned code repository (`cp $(Agent.TempDirectory)/_Azure-Samples_onnx_config.json ./_wmpauli_onnxruntime-iot-edge/aml/config.json`).
+Copy the `config.json` file from the `Agent.TempDirectory` into the `aml` folder of the cloned code repository (`cp $(Agent.TempDirectory)/config.json ./_Azure-Samples_onnxruntime-iot-edge/aml/config.json`).
 <p align="left"><img width="50%" src="./media/02_copy_secure_file.png" alt="Copy the secure file"/></p>

 > `Agent.TempDirectory` is a predefined variable.
 Check out what other predefined variables exist: [https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables)

 __Download Model from AzureML Model Registry__

 This pipeline is triggered when a new model is available in the AML Model registry.
 We use the AzureML SDK for Python to download the latest model from the Model Registry.
-This is the ONNX model we saved as the last step in the [Training step](#S1) above. (`$(System.DefaultWorkingDirectory)/_Azure-Samples_onnxruntime-iot-edge/aml/download_model.py`)
+This is the ONNX model we saved as the last step in the [Training step](#S1) above. (`$(System.DefaultWorkingDirectory)/_Azure-Samples_onnxruntime-iot-edge/aml/download_model.py`) Under _Advanced_, make sure to add the path to your python executable on your Jetson Device.
+In the conda environment you created earlier, you can find your path with `which python`.
+Also select the "_Azure-Samples_onnxruntime-iot-edge" working directory and check _Fail on standard error_.
 <p align="left"><img width="50%" src="./media/03_python_script.png" alt="Python scripts to download trained model from AML"/></p>

 __Build Modules__